oracle-livelabs/converged/microservices-data-refactoring/detect-communities/detect-communities.md

    ```

    Where
-   * com.oracle.ms.app.InfomapGraphClient - Main class which loads the graph and runs the Infomap to identify the Clusters.
+   * com.oracle.ms.app.InfomapGraphClient - The main class which loads the graph and runs the Infomap to identify the Clusters.
    * 5 is MaxNumberOfIterations for Infomap Algorithm.
-You can change it to any positive integer
+You can change it to any positive integer.

    Output